Praetorian301/FreeriderHD-Track-Downloader/README.md

 *(It may take a few minutes to load from a cold spin-up.)*

 A streamlined open-source Flask web application designed to help FreeRiderHD players efficiently retrieve, view, and copy raw track codes directly from any FreeRiderHD track URL.
-Simply paste a track link, and the app extracts the unique track code from FreeRiderHD's CDN, allowing you to easily **back up**, edit, or share your track data.
+Simply paste a track link, and the app extracts the unique track code from FreeRiderHD's CDN, allowing you to easily back up, edit, or share your track data.

 ---